roman-milk/roman-milk.github.io/patty-ann-brad-and-me.md

+===

- ****** Patty Ann, Brad and Me ****** byJust_Plain_Bob© "Then Bev told me she was going to do the welcome home party for Brad and I told Brad that I was finally ready and that I would let you know at the party and then I'd leave with him.
+"Then Bev told me she was going to do the welcome home party for Brad and I told Brad that I was finally ready and that I would let you know at the party and then I'd leave with him.
 He gave me the locket and the ankle bracelet and asked me to wear them at the party as a sign that I was his.
 Then at the party I told him that I had chickened out and that I couldn't face you and I asked him to tell you that I would be going home with him.
 I knew he would do it in front of everyone and then I would come over and make him look like a total dumb shit.

  "I didn't know that you knew he was back and that I was talking to him.
 I thought you would be too stunned by what he said and you would sit there and stare at him like he was from another planet and then I would come up and make him look like a fool.
 It never occurred to me that you might just get up and leave.
 I'm sorry baby; I never meant to put you through what I put you through."